strict-types/strict-types/README.md

 # Stens: rust implementation of strict encoding schema

-Strict encoding is a binary serialization format for Internet, web, AluVM & LNP/BP stack.
+Strict encoding is a deterministic schema-base binary serialization format used for consensus protocols, networking, AluVM and long-term data storage.
 This library provides primitives for describing strict encoding schemata, validating and parsing structured data using the schema.

 To learn more about strict encoding [read the spec](https://www.strict-encoding.org).